pingcap/docs/br/backup-and-restore-overview.md

 ### Compatibility

-Before you use BR, pay attention to its usage restrictions, compatibility, and other considerations.
+Before you use the backup and restore feature, pay attention to the usage restrictions, compatibility, and other considerations of br command-line tool.

 #### Compatibility with other features